Tutorial for binning data from the HEXTOF instrument at FLASH#

 saving data to runs44824-27.h5

-Saved reduction as string.
+Saved creation_date as string.

-Saved reduction as string.
+Saved creation_date as string.

-Saved reduction as string.
+Saved creation_date as string.

 Saving complete!